 Vermont Paralegal Schools

-The second least populous state in the US, Vermont employed only 620 paralegals in the year 2014, the majority of whom can be found around the Burlington metro area.1 Vermont paralegal schools offer a wide variety of options; thanks to no statewide requirements on education, schools are free to offer a number of courses to build a foundation of legal knowledge and writing abilities.
+Vermont is one of the least populous states in the US and about 670 paralegals were working in the state as of 2018.1 About half of Vermont paralegals work in the Burlington metro area.1 Vermont paralegal schools offer a wide variety of options.
 For those looking to earn a paralegal degree and become a paralegal in Vermont, these schools offer education and internship experience in one of the fastest growing fields in the United States.

 How to Become a Paralegal in Vermont

-Vermont does not mandate any particular training or education for paralegals, so aspiring paralegals in the state can take a variety of paths, whether they choose to start by pursuing a degree or certificate in paralegal studies, or with on-the-job training in a law office or other business.
-Vermont paralegals, like those in other states, are prohibited from giving legal advice, and must work under the supervision of a licensed attorney.
+Vermont does not mandate any particular training or education for paralegals, so aspiring paralegals in the state can take a variety of paths, whether they choose to start by pursuing a degree or certificate in paralegal studies or with on-the-job training in a law office or other business.
+As in most other states, Vermont paralegals are prohibited from giving legal advice and must work under the supervision of a licensed attorney.

 Vermont Paralegal Salary and Job Outlook

-Paralegals in Vermont enjoy decent salary compared to other states, with an average annual salary of $47,300 in 2014, coming in just under the national average (of $48.350).1 Vermont also enjoys a relatively low unemployment rate (3.9%), tied for the sixth lowest rate in the nation.2 Though the paralegal field in the state is not expected to grow faster than average over the next few years, Vermont could still be a good place to pursue a paralegal degree, especially considering the apparent lack of competition there.
+Paralegals in Vermont earned an average annual salary of $50,570 as of 2018, coming in close to the national average.1 Vermont also enjoys a relatively low unemployment rate of 2.3%.2 Though projections for paralegal jobs growth in the state are moderate at 7% through 2024, Vermont can still be a good place to pursue a paralegal degree, especially considering the competitive salary for qualified applicants.3

 Top Law Firms for Paralegal Graduates in Vermont

-Dinse Knapp McAndrew specializes in the most complex legal problems, and has received Martindale-Hubbell’s and Chambers USA’s highest ratings.
-The firm is results-driven, and has worked on many high profile cases.
+Dinse Knapp & McAndrew PC specializes in the most complex legal problems and has received Martindale-Hubbell's and Chambers USA's highest ratings.
+The firm is results-driven and has worked on many high-profile cases.
 Dinse Knapp McAndrew invites interested applicants to send resumes for current and future paralegal positions.
-Gravel & Shea is one of the premiere law firms in Vermont, and aims to provide cost effective representation for any legal situation.
+Gravel & Shea is one of the premier law firms in Vermont and aims to provide cost-effective representation for any legal situation.
 Gravel & Shea regularly recruits paralegals and other support staff.
 Langrock Sperry & Wool, LLP uses a team approach to litigation.
 With over 50 years of history, Langrock Sperry & Wool is prepared to meet the legal needs of all of its clients, large and small.
 Qualified and motivated individuals are encouraged to apply to become paralegals for the firm.

 Champlain College (Burlington, VT)

-Vermont Paralegal Organization – A volunteer-based organization for Vermont paralegals to develop leadership skills and pursue educational and networking opportunities.
+- Vermont Paralegal Organization – A volunteer-based organization for Vermont paralegals to develop leadership skills and pursue education and networking opportunities.